carlosedm10/tfg-paper/README.md

 ## Getting Started

 1. **Use the Workspace**
-   - Open the personalized vscode-workspace config file that you should open for keeping all smooth 😉
+   - Open the personalized vscode-workspace config file for keeping all smooth 😉
    - Install all of the recommended extensions
    - Compile main.tex